Corporate behaviour: Social

-Changes in trends and the market is a social factor which affects corporate behaviour.
+Changes in trends and the market are social factors that affect corporate behaviour.
 Organisations may have to change their products or services in order to keep up to date with new trends.
 In order to do this, employees may be required to learn new skills within a short amount of time to make these changes; relationships between employees and management could be at risk due to these changes.
 Moral imperatives and expectations are also taken into account.
 Where social issues are shared by many companies across multiple industries, it may often be addressed most effectively through cooperative models and initiatives.

 Technological

-Implementing technology within organisations could mean more virtual meetings and fewer face to face meetings.
-As a result, relationships between management and employees could weaken as a result of less face to face conversations.
+Implementing technology within organisations could mean more virtual meetings and fewer face-to-face meetings.
+As a result, relationships between management and employees could weaken as a result of fewer face-to-face conversations.

 Legal

-Legislative rules such as tax may increase which would increase an organisations costs.
+Legislative rules, such as taxes may increase, which would increase an organisation's costs.
 Changes such as changing the way the organisation operates may have to be made in order to cover these extra costs.

 Environmental

-Corporate Environmental Responsibility aims to create goodwill for corporations in various ways, with regards to society.
-Environmental factors could be any factors which prevent damage to the environment.
-For example, remote work may be required to reduce the number of employees physically travelling to offices thus reducing greenhouse gas emissions.
+Corporate Environmental Responsibility aims to create goodwill for corporations in various ways, with regard to society.
+Environmental factors could be any factors that prevent damage to the environment.
+For example, remote work may be required to reduce the number of employees physically travelling to offices, thus reducing greenhouse gas emissions.
 However, this may lead to isolation as communication is reduced, weakening corporate behaviour within firms.

 Stakeholder influence

 Businesses have many stakeholders who influence corporate behaviour.
-However, businesses who adopt the stakeholder theory are likely to appeal more to their stakeholders as they are showing their care and commitment towards them.
+However, businesses that adopt the stakeholder theory are likely to appeal more to their stakeholders as they are showing their care and commitment towards them.
 This helps to strengthen the corporate behaviour within a firm and reduces the need for stakeholders to demand change.
-With the various factors affecting society and economy in modern times, stakeholders are increasingly showing an interest in Corporate Social Responsibility (CSR).
-Strategic CSR is also considered a marketing strategy and therefor a potential source of competitive advantage.
+With the various factors affecting society and the economy in modern times, stakeholders are increasingly showing an interest in Corporate Social Responsibility (CSR).
+Strategic CSR is also considered a marketing strategy and therefore a potential source of competitive advantage.